grafana/grafana/docs/sources/plugins/developing/development.md

 We encourage people to setup the full a Grafana environment so that you can get inspiration from the rest of grafana code base.

 When Grafana starts, it scans the plugin folders and mounts every folder that contains a plugin.json file unless the folder contains a subfolder named dist.
-In that case grafana will mount the dist folder instead.
+In that case, Grafana mounts the dist folder instead.
 This makes it possible to have both built and src content in the same plugin git repo.

 ## Grafana Events